OctopusDeploy/docs/docs/getting-started/best-practices/deployment-and-runbook-processes.md

 ## Consistent Processes for all environments

 The deployment and runbook processes should be the same for all environments, except for a step or two enabled or disabled.
 In other words, if you are deploying to a Kubernetes cluster in **production**, you should deploy to a Kubernetes cluster in your testing environments.
 Don't deploy to VMs in your testing environments and then to something else in your **production** environments.
-Having different destination architectures means there is no guarantee of knowing if the process will work until you **production**.
+Having different destination architectures means there is no guarantee of knowing if the process will work until you deploy to **production**.

 ## Use Output Variables to control flow

 When defining your runbook or deployment process, you can configure a run condition based on a variable.
 Generally, that feature is used to skip over a specific step when a particular condition occurs.
 For example, skip over a testing step if only .css or image files were deployed.

 Octopus Deploy provides an [extended variable syntax](/docs/projects/variables/variable-substitutions.md#VariableSubstitutionSyntax-ExtendedSyntax) that includes support for if/elseif/else/then statements.
 While it is possible to have a complex if/then statement in run condition, we don't recommend it.
-Instead, we recommend you run a script and set an [output variables](/docs/projects/variables/output-variables.md).
+Instead, we recommend you run a script and set an [output variable](/docs/projects/variables/output-variables.md).
 Use that output variable in the run condition.
 Having the decision made in a script means you can easily test and debug it.

 <span><a class="btn btn-secondary" href="/docs/getting-started/best-practices/users-roles-and-teams">Previous</a></span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span><a class="btn btn-success" href="/docs/getting-started/best-practices/notifications">Next</a></span>